YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 Now run the program - it runs as expected.

 .. parsed-literal::
-   YDB>do ^hello
+   YDB>do ^greeting
-   Hello, World
+   Hello!

    YDB>

 Now you now also have an object file.
-YottaDB/GT.M dynamically, and automatically, compiles the source program into the object program when you execute do ^hello.
+YottaDB/GT.M dynamically, and automatically, compiles the source program into the object program when you execute do ^greeting.

 .. parsed-literal::
-   YDB>do SILENT^%RSEL("hello","OBJ") zwrite %ZR
+   YDB>do SILENT^%RSEL("greeting","OBJ") zwrite %ZR
    %ZR=1
-   %ZR("hello")="/home/gtmuser/.fis-gtm/V6.2-000_x86_64/o/"
+   %ZR("greeting")="/home/gtmuser/.fis-gtm/V6.2-000_x86_64/o/"

    YDB>